era-platform/cene-for-racket/notes/20190731-lexical-units.md

 (TODO: Eventually see if we should have `def-{,unexportable-}{bounded,freestanding,unceremonious}-export-metadata-op`.
 Once we work on implementing the operations we have defined, an appropriate abstraction for users to define their own will probably reveal itself.)

+(TODO: Eventually see if we should have more operations for working with located input file handles, such as replacing their file registry and replacing their authentication registry.
+If nothing else, we may at least want a way to "chroot" into a context where only a subtree of the original file registry is available.)

+(TODO: Eventually see if we should have ways to replace the current self-referential file handle.)

 ---